munhoshi/dotfiles/README.md

 # songpixi's dotfiles
 These are my dotfiles.
 They are managed via a bare repo.

-**Note:** management is accomplished with a bare repository.
 Thanks to @durdn for the [excellent guide](https://www.atlassian.com/git/tutorials/dotfiles).

 ## Dependencies
 Zsh must be installed and set as the default shell.
 Oh My Zsh! is HIGHLY recommended.